 Sup3rWind Examples#

 Super-Resolution for Renewable Energy Resource Data with Wind from Reanalysis Data (Sup3rWind) is one application of the sup3r software.
 In this work, we train generative models to create high-resolution (2km 5-minute) wind data based on coarse (30km hourly) ERA5 data.
-The generative models and high-resolution output data is publicly available via the Open Energy Data Initiative (OEDI) and via HSDS at the bucket nrel-pds-hsds and path /nrel/wtk/sup3rwind.
+The generative models, high-resolution output data, and training data is publicly available via the Open Energy Data Initiative (OEDI) and via HSDS at the bucket nrel-pds-hsds and path /nrel/wtk/sup3rwind.
 This data covers recent historical time periods for an expanding selection of countries.

 Sup3rWind Data Access#